 About Annie Duke

-When it comes to women making money in the game of poker, Annie Duke is one of the best in the business.
+When it comes to women making money in the game of poker back when it was dominated even more by “the old guard,” Annie Duke was one of the best in the business.

-Having grown up in a card-playing household in New Hampshire, Duke learned to play poker with her family and followed her brother Howard Lederer into a pro poker career after giving up her doctorate research at the University of Pennsylvania to get married and move to Montana.
+Having grown up in a card-playing household in New Hampshire, Duke learned to play poker with her family at a very early age.
+After giving up her doctorate research at the University of Pennsylvania to get married and move to Montana, Duke followed her brother Howard Lederer into a pro poker career.

 She started out playing in some local cardrooms and then Lederer suggested she take on the World Series of Poker in 1994.
 It turned out to be a winning proposition as she cashed in four events, one of which was a final-table finish and another was the Main Event.